unitsofmeasurement/uom-demos/device/edison/README.md

 Demos for Intel Edison.

-To generate guidelines from **Asciidoc** simply execute
+To generate the tutorial with **Asciidoc** simply execute

 mvn compile documents

-Go to target/docs - where you'll find the generated documents.
+Go to tutorial/target/docs - where you'll find the generated documents.